klhuillier/con-error/README.md

 ###### Give context to your errors or the bunny gets it

-## Features
+# Features

-### Basic features
+## Basic features

-ConError:
+- rethrow and chain errors
+- include an object with values from the point of an error
+- behaves similar to a rejected Promise and can be used as one
 - by default, attempts to avoid noise in stack traces by listing a full stack trace interleaved with exceptions thrown at each point in the stack
-- behaves similar to a rejected Promise and can usually be returned as one
-- allows including any plain object
-- allows chaining errors together
-- ships with multiple printing and aggregation methods

-### Stack traces
+## Stack traces

 As an example, a call chain may be `refreshScreen <- refreshCart <- load <- get`.
 If every method catches and rethrows with additional context, the resulting ConError would